 Our two-factor authentication platform supports security keys, offering secure login approvals resistant to phishing attacks combined with the one-tap convenience you're already used to with Duo Push.

 What are Security Keys?

 A security key plugs into your USB port and when tapped or when the button is pressed it sends a signed response back to Duo to validate your login.
 Duo uses the WebAuthn authentication standards to interact with your security keys.
 You may also see WebAuthn referred to as "FIDO2".

 Security Key Requirements

 In order to use a security key with Duo, make sure you have the following:

 - A supported browser (Chrome 70, Firefox 60, Safari 13 or later), or Microsoft Edge 79 or later.
 Support for authentication is limited to web applications that show Duo's inline browser prompt.

 - An available USB port.

 - A supported USB security key.
 WebAuthn/FIDO2 security keys from Yubico or Feitian are good options.
-U2F-only security keys (like the Yubikey NEO-n) can't be used with Firefox.
+We do not recommend U2F-only security keys (like the Yubikey NEO-n).